Guest viewpoint: Contractors need to adopt next-generation, requirements-management technology

 This puts contractors in a better position to achieve new levels of competitiveness in bidding and in developing software for a wide variety of defense aircraft and systems, in real-time, absorbing and remaining in lock step with the many variances in specifications, U.S. national defense rules, and regulations in today’s aerospace and defense sector.

 Philip C. Deck is chairman and chief executive officer MKS Inc. in Waterloo, Ontario, an application lifecycle management (ALM) provider.
-Contact the company online at www.mks.com.
+Visit the company online at www.mks.com.